Romy Shiller

 Education

-Romy Shiller holds a Ph.D. from the Graduate Centre for Study of Drama, the University of Toronto, where she wrote a doctoral dissertation entitled 'A Critical Exploration of Cross-Dressing and Drag in Gender Performance and Camp in Contemporary North American Drama and Film.'
+Romy Shiller holds a PhD from the Graduate Centre for the Study of Drama, the University of Toronto, where she wrote a doctoral dissertation entitled 'A Critical Exploration of Cross-Dressing and Drag in Gender Performance and Camp in Contemporary North American Drama and Film.'

-In addition to her Ph.D. from the University of Toronto, she has a Master's degree in Drama from there.
+In addition to her PhD from the University of Toronto, she has a Master's degree in Drama from there.
 Her Bachelor of Arts degree is from McGill University, where she studied English.
-She went to Vanier College for her CEGEP and attended Mount Royal High School for her secondary studies.
+She attended Vanier College for her CEGEP and Mount Royal High School for her secondary studies.

-Romy Shiller studied voice at the Royal Conservatory in Toronto, Canada, with William Perry and with Carmen Mehta, a private coach in Montreal, from the age of 13 to 21.
+Romy Shiller studied voice at the Royal Conservatory in Toronto, Canada, with William Perry and with Carmen Mehta, a private coach in Montreal, from the ages of 13 to 21.

 Media Appearances and Performances

-Romy Shiller was in a television series on YTV/CORUS Entertainment called 'System Crash.'
+Romy Shiller appeared in a YTV/CORUS Entertainment television series called 'System Crash.'

 In 1997, Romy Shiller appeared in the film An Innocent Kiss, directed by Tina Hahn under Cottage Creative Productions.
 She also played Wendy in Chris Philpott's The Eternal Husband.
 In Daniel David Moses's play Kyotopolis, she played Barbara Buck/Jo/Beaver Puppet at The Robert Gill Theatre in Toronto under the direction of Colin Taylor.